jbalooshie/covid-19-vaccine-hesitancy/README.md

 - Software: Jupyter Notebook; QuickDBD; pgAdmin 4; Tableau Public; Amazon Web Services

 ### Results
+- Poverty is the most important feature, followed by percentage of votes for Joe Biden in 2020 election.
+- The third most important feature is percent of african american population in the county.
-- There is moderate negative correlation between percentage of votes for Joe Biden (2020) and percentage of white population in a county
+- There is moderate negative correlation between percentage of votes for Joe Biden (2020) and percentage of white population in a county.
-- There is weak negative correlation between percentage of votes for Donald Trump (2020) and percentage of asian population as well as percentage of african american population in a county
+- There is weak negative correlation between percentage of votes for Donald Trump (2020) and percentage of asian population as well as percentage of african american population in a county.
 - There is significant difference at 95% CL for low and moderate hesitancy.

 ### Summary